The-McGrail-Foundation/MIMEDefang-website/content/categories/faq/whatis.md

 -   Implement sophisticated access controls.

 You’re limited only by your imagination.
 If you can think of it and code it in Perl, you can do it with MIMEDefang.

+A complete description of MIMEDefang may be found in the PDF [presentation slides](https://mimedefang.org/static/mimedefang-mcgrail.pdf).